 (2) For Inclusion in Historic District.
 Upon City Council, Planning Commission or Historic Resources Board nomination or upon receipt of a complete application for the designation of a historic district, City staff shall provide notice by certified mail to the property owners within the nominated historic district as shown on the last equalized assessment roll.
 The notice shall disclose the boundaries of the nominated historic district and the time, date, and place of the hearing on the matter before the Planning Commission and the City Council.
 The notice shall also include a ballot for property owners to indicate acceptance or opposition to their property being included within the nominated historic district.
 Property owners shall have thirty-one (31) calendar days from the date of the notice to submit the ballot to the City.
-Each property owner may submit no more than one (1) ballot per parcel owned within the nominated historic district, the City shall take no further action on the application, and the proposed district will be null and void.
+Each property owner may submit no more than one (1) ballot per parcel owned within the nominated historic district.
+If more than fifty percent (50%) of the property owners submit ballots in opposition to their property being included in the nominated district, the City shall take no further action on the application, and the proposed district will be null and void.